 This criteria has been updated for DSM-5.
 See next page for diagnostic codes and related resources for ADHD.

-Diagnostic codes (consider past 6 months of symptoms):
+Diagnostic Codes for ADHD (consider past 6 months of symptoms)

 - 314.01 for both combined presentation (i.e., inattention with hyperactivity/impulsivity) and for predominantly hyperactive/impulsive presentation (i.e., inattention criteria is not met).